-Our Pastured Poultry isn’t just any old chicken.
+Our pasture-raised poultry isn’t just any old chicken.
 We put a lot of TLC into raising them.
-They get much more fresh air, exercise, and forage (bugs & grass), unlike commercially-raised confinement chicken (yes, even the one labeled ‘organic’) found in most grocery stores.
+They get fresh air, exercise, and forage (bugs & grass), unlike commercially-raised confinement chicken (yes, even the one labeled ‘organic’) found in most grocery stores.
 We raise slower-growing breeds that are healthier, more active, and better foragers than your typical commercial chicken.
 In addition to rotating pasture, we offer our chickens a custom-formulated feed using corn/soy-free, non-gmo, northwest-based ingredients for optimum health and high nutritional content.
-In return, our chicken likes a little TLC from you in the kitchen in order to bring out it’s amazing, rich flavors and textures of these unique birds.
+In return, our chicken appreciates a little TLC from you in the kitchen in order to bring out the amazingly rich flavors and textures of these unique birds.
 Here are some of our favorite cooking tips (you don’t need to use them all, just a couple will make a difference!).

-» Low & Slow: The best and most effective way to make tender chicken is to cook at a low temperature (250f) for a longer time (2-3 hrs depending on the size of the chicken).
+» Low & Slow: The best and most effective way to make tender, tasty poultry is to cook it at a low temperature (250f) for a longer time (2-3 hrs depending on the size of the chicken).
 Slow-roasting not only keeps the meat tender, but allows more time for the nutrients in the bones to infuse into the meat, resulting in more flavor.
 Always cook poultry to the proper internal temperature for safety (165f).
 While we recommend cooking all of our chickens low & slow, it is especially important for the heritage-breed Delaware chicken and Muscovy duck.
 Red Ranger chicken is a little more forgiving of higher temps.

 » Rabbit in Fat: Since the skin of the rabbit is removed, unlike chicken, it is very lean and can be prone to drying out.
 Rubbing the rabbit in oil or butter before cooking will help keep the meat juicy if you are roasting on a rack — if cooking in a closed pot that seals in moisture, adding fat is less imperative (though it certainly makes it tastier!).

 Easy Multi-Dish Rabbit – This low-hassle recipe makes cooking tender, tasty rabbit accessible to even the most novice kitchen chef — and offers a great way to prep ahead for quick meals on the go later in the week.